-Bishopbriggs Academy Enhanced Learning Resource (ELR) opened in August 2011 and provides full time support for pupils with significant language and communication needs.
-Learners from across East Dunbartonshire attend Bishopbriggs ELR.
+Bishopbriggs Academy Enhanced Learning Resource (ELR) opened in August 2011 and provides Tier 2 support for pupils across East Dunbartonshire.

 All ELR pupils have full access to the academic, social and extra-curricular activities available to their peers.
-Learners within the ELR each have an individual timetable which is updated weekly giving details of subject classes they access across the school and time they spend within the ELR.
-Pupils benefit from the small-group environment of the ELR for some subjects in order to receive intensive support and access a differentiated curriculum responsive to their individual learning needs.
-They are supported to gradually access subject areas across the school according to their individual strengths and interests.
+Learners within the ELR each have a mainstream timetable, which is reviewed when required giving details of subject classes they access across the school and time they spend within the ELR.
+Pupils benefit from the smaller environment of the ELR for some subjects in order to receive targeted support and access a differentiated curriculum responsive to their individual learning needs.
+They are supported to access subject areas across the school according to their individual strengths and interests.
 There is a strong focus on health and wellbeing and ELR staff work very closely with SMT, Support for Learning staff and the Pastoral Care team.
 ELR staff also work collaboratively with a variety of other agencies to meet individual learning needs including Speech and Language Therapy, Educational Psychology and CAMHS.

 Aims and objectives of the Enhanced Learning Resource:

 - To create a supportive environment where all learners experience success and develop the confidence to access classes throughout the school.